ton-play/tonplay-telegram-bot/README.md

 <img width="770" alt="CreateBotKey" src="https://user-images.githubusercontent.com/111277652/235602379-479f7e51-7fcb-41df-b2a5-b730beb9203f.png">

-7. Upload your game on server and place it under a domain with `https`.
-If you don't have https, you can switch [telegram to test mode](https://core.telegram.org/bots/webapps#using-bots-in-the-test-environment) or use for example our Unity SDK demo link: https://tonplay.demosdk.fantasylabsgames.dev .
+7. Upload your game to a server and place it under a domain with `https`.
+If you don't have https, you can switch [Telegram to test mode](https://core.telegram.org/bots/webapps#using-bots-in-the-test-environment) or use, for example, our Unity SDK demo link: https://tonplay.demosdk.fantasylabsgames.dev .

 ### Let's start the bot
 We have all the necessary information.